avenue19/PredicateBuilder/README.md

 # PredicateBuilder
-Dynamic Linq predicate builder based on a blog post by Pete Montgomery
-# DWD.UI.PredicateBuiilder
 PredicateBuilder provides a concise means of building complex dynamic queries in LInQ.

 This implementation was adapted from a [blog post](https://petemontgomery.wordpress.com/2011/02/10/a-universal-predicatebuilder/) by Pete Montgomery.